Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--force` is passed, remove a previously cached version and re-fetch.

     If `--deps` is passed, also download dependencies for any listed <formulae>.

+    If `--build-from-source` is passed, download the source rather than a bottle.

   * `home`:
     Open Homebrew's own homepage in a browser.